Upendra Yadav: National politics: since 2015

 On 15 June 2015, his party merged with Federal Socialist Party and Khas Samabesi Party to form the Federal Socialist Forum.
 He served as co-chairman of the new party along with Rajendra Prasad Shrestha.
 He contested the 2017 elections to the House of Representatives from Saptari 2 and was elected.
 He was a member of the Education and Health Committee of the House of Representatives.
 He served as the Deputy Prime Minister in a coalition government with the Nepal Communist Party from June 2018 to December 2019.
 His party merged with the Rastriya Janata Party Nepal in 2020 to form the People's Socialist Party.
 He served as co-chairman of the party with Mahantha Thakur until Thakur split off to form the Loktantrik Samajwadi Party, Nepal.
-Yadav contested the 2022 elections to the House of Representatives from Saptari 2 again but lost to Janamat Party chairman Chandra Kant Raut by a margin of over 18,000 votes.
+Yadav contested the 2022 elections to the House of Representatives from Saptari 2 again but lost to Janamat Party chairman CK Raut by a margin of over 18,000 votes.